amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

 We have implemented tests for data and code structure.
 For the data we test the shape of the dataloader batch to make sure it has the correct shape.
-We have included a skifif so the data test is skiped of the data folder does not have any data.
-We also text pep8 and isort corectness of our code.
+We have included a skipif so the data test is skiped of the data folder does not have any data.
+We also test pep8 and isort corectness of our code.
 In total we implemented 3 tests.

 ### Question 8